CS 3010: Android Development

 Courses should require about 45 hours of work per credit hour of class.
 This class will require about 135 hours of work on the part of the student to achieve a passing grade, which is approximately 9 hours per week.
 If you do not have the time to spend on this course, you should probably rethink your schedule.

 Late Work Policy

-Assignments are due on the date specified in the schedule.
+Assignments are due on the date specified in Canvas.
 Assignments may be submitted not more than seven (7) calendar days beyond the specified due date, including weekends and holidays, with a penalty decided by the instructor.
 Assignments will not be accepted after this period of time (except under exceptional circumstances decided by the instructor, if prior arrangements are made with the instructor).
 No late work will be accepted after the last day of class, with absolutely no exceptions.
 Exams cannot be made up, unless arrangements are made with the instructor prior to the date of the exam.

 Limited collaboration with other students in the course is permitted.
 Students may seek help learning concepts and developing programming skills from whatever sources they have available, and are encouraged to do so.
 Collaboration on assignments, however, must be confined to course instructors, lab assistants, and other students in the course.
 Students are free to discuss strategies for solving programming assignments with each other, but this must not extend to the level of programming code.
 Each student must code his/her own solution to each assignment.
 See the section on cheating.

 Cheating will not be tolerated, and will result in a failing grade for the students involved as well as possible disciplinary action from the college.
 Cheating includes, but is not limited to, turning in homework assignments that are not the student’s own work.
 It is okay to seek help from others and from reference materials, but only if you learn the material.
 As a general rule, if you cannot delete your assignment, start over, and re-create it successfully without further help, then your homework is not considered your own work.